-During 2013, the Project continued a joint County effort to build on its previous work on organic waste management.
-Since 2003, the Project has retained a consultant, JL Taitt and Associates, to provide outreach and technical assistance to non-residential generators of organic waste.
-For four years, the Project has contracted with Second Harvest Heartland for food rescue services - recovering edible food waste - primarily from grocery stores and supplying it to recipient agencies such as food shelves and homeless shelters.
-In 2011, the Project Board approved a starter grant program to use financial grants targeted commercial businesses to increase recycling and organics management.
-Work on this program was postponed until 2013.
-The guidelines and grant requirements were in the process of being developed in 2013.
-Implementation will begin in 2014.
+During 2014, the Project continued a joint County effort to build on its previous work on organic waste management.
+Since 2003, the Project has retained a consultant, JL Taitt and Associates, to provide outreach and technical assistance to non-residential generators of organic waste, specifically institutional generators.
+Beginning in 2013 the Project retained Minnesota Waste Wise Foundation to provide outreach and technical assistance to businesses on recycling and organic waste management.
+For five years, the Project has contracted with Second Harvest Heartland for food rescue services - recovering edible food waste - primarily from grocery stores and supplying it to recipient agencies such as food shelves and homeless shelters.
+In 2014, the Project implemented a starter grant program that uses financial grants aimed at commercial businesses to increase recycling and organics management.
+In 2014, 82 grantees received over \$400,000 in grant funds.

 The Project provides outreach and promotion to both Counties on general solid waste issues.
 Working jointly provides some efficiency in design and delivery of messages, as well as consistency in the east-metro area.
 Each County also has its own efforts to reach various residential and non-residential audiences; the Project's efforts are designed to complement the work of each County.
-Activities in 2013 included publications mailed directly to households in both counties, online advertising, lending Trash Trunks for group educational activities, and tours of the Facility.
+Activities in 2014 included publications (a comprehensive "Green Guide") mailed directly to households in both counties, online advertising, lending Trash Trunks for group educational activities, and tours of the Facility.
+An important component of the future of waste processing is to provide information and outreach to stakeholders.
+A public relations firm was retained to cultivate participation by stakeholders like waste haulers, energy providers, business associations, and homeowners.

-Under the new agreement, RRT had to accept at least 275,000 tons of waste from the Counties at the Facility in 2013.
-RRT contracted with 59 haulers who delivered over 328,700 tons of waste from Ramsey and Washington Counties.
-Rebates of \$28 per ton totaled \$9,158,200 for municipal solid waste delivered to the Facility by haulers in compliance with rebate requirements.
+Under the 2013-2015 agreement, RRT had to accept at least 275,000 tons of waste from the Counties at the Facility in 2014.
+RRT contracted with 54 haulers who delivered over 339,000 tons of waste from Ramsey and Washington Counties.
+As of December 31, 2014, rebates of \$28 per ton totaled \$9,050,255 for municipal solid waste delivered to the Facility by haulers in compliance with rebate requirements by 12/31/14.
 Because the Facility is considered a "merchant facility" and can market its services more freely, RRT is able to secure waste from other counties to meet its business needs.

 In addition to meeting its plant delivery minimum, RRT also met two important performance guarantees.
-The Facility was able to process over 92.6 percent of the County waste it received (85% is the required standard) and recovered over 94.6 percent as refuse derived fuel (RDF) and secondary materials.
+The Facility was able to process over 90% percent of the County waste it received (85% is the required standard) and recovered over 93% percent as refuse derived fuel (RDF) and secondary materials.